John0King/AdoMCP/README.md

 2. Push a version tag such as `v1.0.1`, or manually run the `Publish to NuGet and MCP Registry` GitHub Actions workflow.
 3. The workflow publishes the NuGet package, authenticates with GitHub OIDC, and publishes `server.json` to the MCP Registry.

-### Smithery

-This server is also listed on the [Smithery MCP registry](https://smithery.ai/).
-The `smithery.yaml` file at the repository root describes how to launch the server.

-To publish to Smithery:
-1. Publish the NuGet package to [NuGet.org](https://www.nuget.org/): `dotnet pack -c Release && dotnet nuget push ...`
-2. Submit the repository URL at [smithery.ai/new](https://smithery.ai/new) — Smithery will read `smithery.yaml` automatically.

 ## Build & Pack